Introduction

 | RebuildChunkMap() |

-Scans the world for ATerraDyneChunk actors and rebuilds the TMap<int64, Chunk*> spatial hash.
-Call this if you spawn chunks manually at runtime.
+Scans the world for ATerraDyneChunk actors and rebuilds the spatial hash.

 |